AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

   * **AWS Security Token Service (STS)** is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).

   * **IAM Best Practices**
     * Lock Away Your AWS Account Root User Access Keys
     * Create Individual IAM Users
     * Use Groups to Assign Permissions to IAM Users
     * Grant Least Privilege
     * Get Started Using Permissions with AWS Managed Policies
     * Use Customer Managed Policies Instead of Inline Policies
     * Use Access Levels to Review IAM Permissions
     * Configure a Strong Password Policy for Your Users
     * Enable MFA
     * Use Roles for Applications That Run on Amazon EC2 Instances
     * Use Roles to Delegate Permissions
     * Do Not Share Access Keys
     * Rotate Credentials Regularly
     * Remove Unnecessary Credentials
     * Use Policy Conditions for Extra Security
     * Monitor Activity in Your AWS Account

+* **AWS CloudTrail** is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account.
+Actions taken by a user, role, or an AWS service are recorded as events in CloudTrail. **Events include actions taken in the AWS Management Console, AWS Command Line Interface, and AWS SDKs and APIs.**
+ * **Event History** - stores all events for 90 days unless a trail is created and sent to the s3 bucket.

+ * Working with CloudTrail Log Files
+   * Create multiple trails per region.
+   * **Monitor CloudTrail log files by sending them to CloudWatch Logs.**
+   * Share log files between accounts.
+   * Use the AWS CloudTrail Processing Library to write log processing applications in Java.
+   * Validate your log files to verify that they have not changed after delivery by CloudTrail.

+ * You can configure your trails to log the following:
+   * **Data events**: These events provide visibility into the resource operations performed on or within a resource.
+These are also known as data plane operations.
+   * **Management events**: Management events provide visibility into management operations that are performed on resources in your AWS account.
+These are also known as control plane operations.
+   * **Insights events**: Insights events capture unusual activity that is detected in your account.
+If you have Insights events enabled, and CloudTrail detects unusual activity, Insights events are logged to the destination S3 bucket for your trail, but in a different folder.